Payne-X6/arch/minimal-installation.md

 ```bash
 cryptsetup luksOpen <disk>2 root
 ```
 Format and mount decrypted disk.
-Create BTRFS subvolumes, we need `@var_log` to be able read logs after rollback, `@.snapshots` as snapshot storage, `@swap` for swapfile (skip all related instructions if you don't want to use swapfile).
+Create BTRFS subvolumes, we need `@var_log` to be able read logs from previous boot after rollback, `@.snapshots` as snapshot storage, `@swap` for swapfile (skip all related instructions if you don't want to use swapfile).
 I also create `@home` subvolume.
+Note, that only subvolumes that you define will do snapshots (in my case only `@`).
+All other subvolumes will be in latest state after rollback (`/home`, `/var/log`, `/swap` and `/.snapshots` will not roll back in this case).

 ```bash
 mkfs.btrfs /dev/mapper/root